shane-kercheval/settings/dygma-raise/README.md

 - `MACRO down`: move down `5` lines and go to the beginning of the line
 - `s-os-[`: go the previous tab (this works in VS Code or chrome, etc.)
 - `s-os-]`: go the next tab (this works in VS Code or chrome, etc.)
+- `Lock 10`: goes to Layer 10 which is a linux version of layer 1

 ---